The Five Problems of Irreversibility: The Five Problems of Irreversibility

 Here, we look for a definition of the explanandum.
 The questions \ZT{Why do systems approach equilibrium?} and \ZT{Why does entropy increase?} are answered differently by persons who have different ideas on what equilibrium and entropy are, which is a common source of confusion.

 \item \textbf{(How) Can coarse-graining be justified?
 (Q3)}

 Since coarse-graining, which is frequently used in explanations of the approach to equilibrium, is a controversial procedure, it needs to be clarified whether and how it can be justified.
-Moreover, coarse-graining is also used in situations without a relation to irreversibility.
+This is a \textit{separate} problem, since coarse-graining is also used in situations without a relation to thermodynamic irreversibility.

 \item \textbf{Why do systems approach equilibrium?
 (Q4)}

 This question asks why systems, given an initial nonequilibrium state, (irreversibly) approach equilibrium.

 \item \textbf{Why does the arrow of time have the direction it has?
 (Q5)}